mikehoff/SmartPapers/README.md

 # SmartPapers

-Smart Papers is a smart-contract approach to co-authoring and publishing scientific papers using Ethereum blockchain for tracking living research objects and agreements between authors in a decentralised and trusted way.
+SmartPapers is a smart-contract approach to co-authoring and publishing scientific papers using Ethereum blockchain for tracking living research objects and agreements between authors in a decentralised and trusted way.